American Express (NYSE:AXP) Given New $145.00 Price Target at Barclays

-American Express (NYSE:AXP) had its price objective dropped by equities researchers at Barclays from $160.00 to $145.00 in a note issued to investors on Thursday, The Fly reports.
-The firm currently has an “equal weight” rating on the payment services company’s stock.
-Barclays‘s price target points to a potential upside of 6.04% from the company’s previous close.
+American Express (NYSE:AXP) had its price objective trimmed by Barclays from $160.00 to $145.00 in a research report released on Thursday, The Fly reports.
+The firm currently has an equal weight rating on the payment services company’s stock.

 About American Express